Category Archives: baking

 Peel, core, and slice pears

-Mix together eggs, milk, salt, vanilla, cinnamon, and evaporated cane juice crystals
+Mix together eggs, milk, salt, vanilla, cinnamon, and organic cane juice crystals

 Add flour and mix well